Fixed price of Coca-Cola from 1886 to 1959: Vending machines

 Another reason the price of Coca-Cola remained fixed at five cents, even after 1921, was the prevalence of vending machines.
 In 1950, Coca-Cola owned over 85% of the 460,000 vending machines in the United States.
-Based on vending machine prices at the time, Levy and Young estimate the value (in 1992 dollars) of these vending machines at between $286 million and $900 million.
+Based on vending machine prices at the time, Levy and Young estimated the value (in 1992 dollars) of these vending machines at between $286 million and $900 million.

 Because existing Coca-Cola vending machines could not reliably make change, customers needed to have exact change.
 The Coca-Cola company feared that requiring multiple coins (e.g., six pennies or one nickel and one penny for six-cent Coke) would reduce sales and cost money to implement, among other things.
 Reluctant to double the price to a dime – the next price achievable with a single coin – they were forced to keep the price of Coca-Cola at five cents, or seek more creative methods.
 This constraint played a role into the 1950s, when vending machines began to reliably make change.

 Attempts to raise prices

 The Coca-Cola Company sought ways to increase the five cent price, even approaching the U.S. Treasury Department in 1953 to ask that they mint a 7.5 cent coin.
 The Treasury was unsympathetic.
 In another attempt, Coca-Cola briefly planned a strategy where one in every nine vending machine bottles was empty.
 The empty bottle was called an "official blank".
-This meant that, while most nickels inserted in a vending machine would yield cold drinks, one in nine patrons would have to insert two nickels in order to get a bottle.
+This meant that, while most nickels inserted in a vending machine would yield a beverage, one in nine patrons would have to insert two nickels in order to get a full bottle.
 This effectively would have raised the price to 5.625 cents.
 Coca-Cola never implemented this strategy.